metatensor/metatrain/docs/src/concepts/fine-tuning.rst

     training:
       learning_rate: 1e-5

 Please note, that in most use cases you should invoke a new energy head by specifying a new energy variant.
 The variant naming follows the simple pattern ``energy/{variantname}``.
-A reasonable name could be the energy functional or level of theory your dataset was trained on, e.g. ``energy/pbe``, ``energy/SCAN`` or even
-``energy/dataset1``.
-Further you can add a short description for the new variant, that you can specify in your ``options.yaml`` file.
+A reasonable name could be the energy functional or level of theory your dataset was trained on, e.g. ``energy/pbe``, ``energy/SCAN`` or even ``energy/dataset1``.
+Further you can add a short description for the new variant, that you can specify in ``description`` of your ``options.yaml`` file.

 .. code-block:: yaml